 When it comes to the classic Porsche it is important that a reputable Porsche specialist is used, not only one that has experience and knowledge working on the older Porsche, but one that has also established good links with experienced Porsche parts suppliers over the years, as parts for the classics may not always be as readily available as they are for the new models.

 If you are looking to sell your Porsche 968, please get in touch with a member of our RPM sales team.
 We are always on the lookout for a low mileage well cared for Porsche 968 to bring into our stock.
 We would be happy to offer a no obligation valuation to purchase or to discuss our Porsche Sale Or Return option.

 Porsche Workshop Location

 Our Porsche sales and workshop facility are situated in Knaresborough, Harrogate, North Yorkshire.
-As part of the stunning Yorkshire dales we have some of the best driving roads in England and with great transport links we are easily accessible from neighbouring arears such as Leeds, York and Wetherby.
+As part of the stunning Yorkshire dales we have some of the best driving roads in England and with great transport links we are easily accessible from neighbouring areas such as York, Boroughbridge, Wetherby, Ripon, Leeds and Teesside

 Porsche Cayman 968 Review / History